Gancedo-PetCo/nick-proxy/README.md

 d. >sudo usermod -a -G docker ec2-user
 e. >exit
 10. The exit command should kick you out of your SSH session.
 This is needed so part d can take affect and allow docker commands to run without sudo.
 If you SSHed with bashScript3.sh, then you can simply hit the up arrow key in the same terminal window and hit enter to reSSH
 11. In a new terminal window, cd to project's root folder.
-Now is the time to update config.js with the IP address for the server instances the proxy will connect to.
+Now is the time to update ./config.js with the IP address for the server instances the proxy will connect to.
 Also any secrets the services expect to receive.
 12. Now run bashScript.sh to build image
 13. Once script finishes, copy imageId to bashScript2.sh and bashScript6.sh.
-Then run bashScript2.sh
+Save and then run bashScript2.sh
 14. Back in the AWS EC2 SSH, log into docker with >docker login --username="your Docker Hub username, without quotes" and enter password when prompted.
 15. Once bashScript2.sh finishes running, built image will be on Docker Hub.
 You can pull it to AWS EC2 instance by copying, pasting, and running code in bashScript5.sh into SSH shell
 16. If you have a previous image for this proxy running on the AWS EC2 instance, you can use bashScript4.sh to stop it by first running >docker ps    and then copying/pasting old container/image Ids to appropriate fields in bashScript4.sh.
 Then copy/paste/execute bashScript4.sh code in SSH shell.
-17. Confirm all services proxy depends on are running and then initiate proxy by copy/paste/execute bashScipt6.sh code into SSH shell
+17. Confirm all services the proxy depends on are running and then initiate proxy by copy/paste/execute bashScipt6.sh code into SSH shell
 18. Confirm proxy is running by visiting http://"IP address for AWS EC2 instance, without quotes":3000/product/### where ### can be any integer number between 100 to 10,000,099, without quotes